HUST-CA/Personnel-Management-System-Archive/README.md

 # Personnel-Management-System
-write some thing .One line each commit ?
+write some thing.
+One line each commit?

-Foreword
+###Foreword

 When I took the position in Sep.
 2014, there were three projects on our schedule: the Association's Web Portal, the personnel management system and the social network.
 The most important one is the first one: the web portal.